I’m 99% sure you can already guess the most popular social media sites in 2022.

 Here’s an interesting find.
 According to Statista, photos and links are the leading types of branded posts on Facebook (videos and status updates pale in comparison).
 BUT this is just quantity of posts—not engagement of posts.
 So on the one hand, links and photos are a good bet since they’re what users expect, but they’re most frequent because they’re the easiest to create.
 Which means that posting videos can give you a competitive edge.

-🎬 Action time: Check out these 9 Ways to Level Up Your Facebook Video Marketing—which include finding your “aha” moment, formatting properly, using captions, and more.
+🎬 Action time: Get with these 62 engaging Facebook post ideas and check out these 9 ways to level up your Facebook video marketing—which include finding your “aha” moment, formatting properly, using captions, and more.

 Don’t let Facebook’s low organic reach deter you from using it to engage with your audience.
 Many people often use a business’s Facebook page to check for announcements, store closings, sales, and other recent information.
 If you use your page in this manner, your customers and close followers will know to check your page frequently and you won’t have to worry as much about showing up in their feeds.